You’ve got a friend in Costa Rica!

-My service is unique and personal because I take only individuals: one or two people at a time.
+My service is unique and personal because I take only individuals, couples or a family group of no more than three people.
 I can pick you up at the airport and show you around.
 I offer a wide range of activities – things I’ve enjoyed myself.
-I’ve documented these activities with photos and descriptions on the ACTIVITY page above, to help you decide what you’d like to do.
+We can also be adventurous and do something new.
+I’ve documented activities with photos and descriptions on my Guide Service Activities page, to help you decide what you’d like to do.
 Or we can customize: want to do something different, explore somewhere new?
 I’m ready to go!

 Feel free to email me with your questions.
 I’m looking forward to meeting you!

 I can answer most all your questions on visiting and living in Costa Rica by phone or in person.

 I can pick you up at the airport, and bring you out to see Costa Rica’s beautiful Caribbean side, where I live.

 It’s all about cultural immersion.
 No one likes to be on the outside looking in.